 Risk Management

-All staff within the Risk department will report to the CRO, who in turn will report directly to the President.
+All staff within the Risk department will report to the CRO (SMF 4), who in turn will report directly to the President.
 In addition to the CRO’s local reporting obligations, a functional reporting line is also maintained to the Risk Management department at HO.

 The CRO is a member of the following committees: